-I first drew a vine and leaves on a piece of paper.
-After cutting it out, I laid it on a piece of poster board.
+Draw a vine and leaves on a piece of paper.
+After cutting it out, lay it on a piece of poster board.
 I googled pictures of hand-drawn peonies and drew the peonies onto a piece of paper.
 I knew that the peonies had to be simple enough for me to draw.
-I cut the peonies out and laid them on the poster board. *** I ended up changing the way I drew these peonies but I kept the shape the same so that I could use the template that I had cut out.
+Cut the peonies out and lay them on the poster board. *** I ended up changing the way I drew these peonies but I kept the shape the same so that I could use the template that I had cut out.

 I kept adding different flowers until I achieved the look that I wanted.
 I drew some of the peonies and I printed off a couple of the peonies.